 “Life,” to quote the late Helen Keller, “is either a daring adventure or nothing at all.”

 How can I help you?

-If you want to learn more about the craft and art of photography, you can find many of my books and resources on Craft & Vision here.
+If you’re a photographer and want to learn more about the craft and art of photography, and you’re done with the gimmicks and the shortcuts and want to go deeper, you can find many of my books and resources on Craft & Vision here.

 Want to hear from me more often?
 Get The Contact Sheet.
 I send this out once every two weeks or so.
 No one needs another newsletter, but relevant articles about the craft and art of photography, as well as first glimpses of my new work, usually through downloadable PDF monographs I don’t make available elsewhere?
 These are the kind of emails people open and read and send thank you letters about; it’s good stuff, I promise.
 Join me and 100,000 other photographers on this journey of photographic vision.
 Let me send you this PDF and I’ll automatically add you to the Contact Sheet.
 You can unsubscribe at any time.

-In 2019 I started a podcast called A Beautiful Anarchy about the joys and challenges of everyday creativity.
-Short, relevant episodes make for people, like me, who aren’t really podcast people but need the occasional kick in the creative pants, and to know they aren’t alone in what often feels like a fight.
+And if you find your creative life a bit of a daily fight, this is your invitation to listen to A Beautiful Anarchy, my podcast about the joys and challenges of everyday creativity.
+Short, relevant episodes (usually around 15 minutes long) make for people, like me, who aren’t really podcast people but need the occasional kick in the creative pants, and to know they aren’t alone in what often feels like a fight.
 You can listen on iTunes, most podcast services, or at aBeautifulAnarchy.com

 Want More?
 Here’s the rest of my bio.